March 7 – March 11 2016

-Several black boxes full of sections will be issued to each pair of course participants.
+Several black boxes full of sections are available for all course participants.
 As you can imagine, these sets are of considerable value, and have taken a great deal of time and effort to collect.
 They are on a loan basis for the period of the course duration.To help you appreciate the sections, which as far as possible have been arranged to demonstrate a diagnostic series, an illustrative account is given in an accompanying booklet (yours to keep), together with an introduction to the topic and pointers to the differential diagnosis; we hope that in due course this might prove a valuable document for your future use.

-The session ends with a “trouble shooting” demonstration session, when the sections you have examined will be shown on the CCTV system.
+The session ends with a “trouble shooting” demonstration session, when a specific case chosen by each lecturer will be shown on the CCTV system.

 As far as possible, we have tried to ensure that each section in every set shows the features it is supposed to, but if you cannot find a particular appearance a member of the teaching staff will be around in the teaching laboratory for consultation purposes, and/ or you may ask for it to be shown during the demonstration session.
 It is clear that there are many more sections in the set than can be discussed in detail during the formal demonstration sessions, thus informal contact time during the microscopy period is available for lengthier endeavours.
 It is also possible that you might not have sufficient time to view all the sections in the time allocated during the day; to facilitate extra time several named participants will be given temporary security passes to enable those members of the group who wish to stay later to do so.